All 80 Favorite Spots

 After a day of exploring Venice's historical charm, indulging in contemporary live music at this effortlessly cool club is the perfect way to return to the present moment.

-A delightfully nostalgic collection that evokes happy memories in adults and scores points with kids.
+This delightfully nostalgic collection of more than 6,000 toys sparks happy memories in adults and wins instant points with kids.

-In addition to saving on entry fees, the biggest advantage of the official city pass is skipping the lines and streamlining your admission to most of Venice's top attractions.
+In addition to saving on entry fees, the biggest advantage of the official Venezia Unica city pass is skipping the lines and streamlining your admission to most of Venice's top attractions.

 You simply show the pass and walk right in.